There Are Mixed Signals on the Chart for Hecla Mining Company (HL)

 Sponsored

-Further, it is important to consider HL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.87.HL’s price to book ratio for the most recent quarter was 1.60, resulting in an 23.89 price to cash per share for the period.
+Additionally, it is important to take into account HL stock ratios, including its price-to-sales ratio, which is 4.39 for the last tewlve months.HL’s price to book ratio for the most recent quarter was 1.46, resulting in an 21.50 price to cash per share for the period.

 How does Hecla Mining Company (HL) stock rate among analysts?
 Buy, sell, or hold?